Kelvin-Wepo/Password-Locker/README.md

 2.Use this command to clone $ git clone https://github.com/Kelvin-Wepo/Password-Locker

 3.This will clone the repository into your local folder.
-Then cd Locker
+Then cd Password Locker

 4.Run the command python3 user_test.py in the terminal to test user account code.